leonardinius/smtpd-proxy/README.md

 ![what it is](docs/what-it-is.png)

 **Motivation**
 - E-mails and e-spam is sensitive topic.
-In my day-job we got our email accounts constantly suspended only to several days to communicate with support to unblock.
+In my day-job we get our email accounts constantly suspended for days, and communicate with support to unblock.
 - The other tool we relied to only supported 1 SMTP server at a time.
 - To tinker with Golang with something reasonably simple and non-trivial.